jez/blog/source/_posts/2017-12-05-tufte-course.markdown

-This echoed a similar idea to one Adam brought up in the Frontend Learning Group: Sketch effectively converted designing UIs from something taken over time (by replaying some number of changes to Photoshop layers) to something over space (artboards or screens).
+This echoed a similar idea to one Adam brought up in the Frontend Learning Group: Sketch effectively converted designing UIs from something being seen over time (by showing/hiding various Photoshop layers) to being seen over space (artboards or screens).

-A general problem with information presented over time is that it happens to fast.
+Often a stronger case can be made by presenting information in both time and in space.
+A general problem with information presented over time is that it happens too fast.
 This isn't to say presenting information in time is terrible: it's just shouldn't be the only way.
-Often information displayed in time can be complemented by information displayed in space and vice versa.

 ## Talking & Presenting